 Don’t cut corners – Trying to cut costs can be counterproductive and end up costing more.
-Drafting a document yourself, for example, can mean that it may take the lawyer longer to amend it than doing it from scratch.
+Drafting a document yourself, for example, can mean that it may take the lawyer longer to amend it than if they had drafted it.
 Getting advice at the beginning of a project will usually be quicker and cheaper than trying to get lawyers involved part-way through.

 Give the context – Provide the background and relevant documents for your query at the outset.
-Otherwise we won’t be able to identify the key issues for you (and it will take longer to disentangle later).
+Otherwise you lawyer won’t be able to identify the key issues for you (and it will take longer to disentangle later).

 Explain the outcome you are looking for – Your lawyer may be able to think of better ways of getting to the same outcome than the one you have in mind.

 Be clear about timescales – If you need something by a particular deadline, say so at the beginning.
 Don’t assume your lawyer will be able to turn the work round in the same week you ask them for it.
 If you don’t tell them that you’ve got a trustees’ meeting in a fortnight’s time, they won’t know!

 Put it in writing – If there is information you need your lawyer to know, put it in writing rather than in a meeting or a phone call.
 It takes a lot less time to read an email or letter than it does to speak and take notes.
 Remember to collate your information or questions, if possible, into one communication rather than two.
 This will save you money.